Skip to main content

 And when it comes to prompt injection, the kind of deceptive attacks that try to hijack a model with hidden instructions, Opus 4.5 stands out even more.

-Did the numbers tell the whole story?
-Claude Opus 4.5 tops the SWE‑bench multilingual results in seven of eight languages, often posting a ten‑to‑fifteen percent edge over Sonnet 4.5 in familiar stacks such as Java and Python.
-Moreover, on the Aider Polyglot challenge the model registers a 10.6 % advantage in tackling difficult, cross‑language coding tasks.
+The numbers look impressive, but they don’t tell the whole story.
+Claude Opus 4.5 tops the SWE-bench multilingual results in seven of eight languages and usually pulls a ten-to-fifteen-percent edge over Sonnet 4.5 in familiar stacks like Java and Python.
+On the Aider Polyglot challenge the model even shows a 10.6 % advantage on tough, cross-language coding tasks.

-Yet the article offers no data beyond these benchmarks, leaving it unclear whether the gains translate to broader developer workflows or less‑structured code bases.
-While Anthropic’s silence contrasted with the flurry of releases from Gemini 3 Pro, ChatGPT 5.1 and SAM3, Opus 4.5 is presented as the most capable member of the Claude 4.5 family, promising “maximum c” – a phrase left unfinished in the source.
-The Vending‑Bench results, referenced briefly, lack concrete numbers, making that claim difficult to verify.
+Still, the article only shares those benchmarks - it’s unclear whether the gains carry over to everyday developer workflows or messier, less-structured code bases.
+Anthropic has been quiet while Gemini 3 Pro, ChatGPT 5.1 and SAM3 have been flooding the market.
+Opus 4.5 is billed as the most capable member of the Claude 4.5 family, promising “maximum c” - a phrase that stops short in the source.

-Consequently, the claim of being the best AI coding model rests on a limited set of evaluations.
-Until more diverse testing surfaces, the practical impact of the reported improvements remains uncertain.
+The Vending-Bench results get a brief mention but no hard numbers, making that claim hard to verify.
+So the claim of being the best AI coding model rests on a narrow set of tests.
+Until we see more diverse evaluations, the real-world impact of these improvements remains uncertain.

 Common Questions Answered